rccsawa11/CIS18A_Final/README.md

 including the strengths and weaknesses of the program and my outlook for program future improvement.

-There is also the zip file I will also attach.
+The zip file is also attached.